Dupilumab Boosts Quality of Life in Patients With Chronic Spontaneous Urticaria

 Photo Credit: Freepik

-The following is a summary of “Dupilumab Improves Urticaria-Specific Quality of Life in Patients with Chronic Spontaneous Urticaria Uncontrolled by H1 Antihistamines,” published in the February 2024 issue of Journal of Allergy and Clinical Immunology by Maurer et al.
+The following is a summary of “Dupilumab Improves Dermatology-Specific Quality of Life in Patients with Chronic Spontaneous Urticaria Inadequately Controlled with H1 Antihistamines,” published in the February 2024 issue of Journal of Allergy and Clinical Immunology by Maurer et al.

-Chronic spontaneous urticaria (CSU) severely affects quality of life (QoL).
-The chronic urticaria quality of life questionnaire (CU-Q2oL) measures physical, psychosocial, and practical impacts in CSU.
+Chronic spontaneous urticaria (CSU) causes recurring wheals or angioedema for over 6 weeks.
+It significantly reduces patients’ quality of life (QoL).

-Researchers conducted a retrospective study to assess dupilumab’s impact on CU-Q2oL in patients with omalizumab-naïve CSU uncontrolled by H1 antihistamines.
+Researchers conducted a retrospective study to assess dupilumab’s effect on quality of life in patients with omalizumab-naïve CSU.
+Dermatology Life Quality Index (DLQI) scores improved significantly with treatment.

 Create Post